segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/index.md

 ### Automatic Push Notification Tracking

-Tracking Push notifications will automatically track `Push Notification Received` and `Push Notification Tapped`.
+When you set `trackPushNotifications` to `YES`, the SDK automatically sends a Track event for `Push Notification Received` and `Push Notification Tapped`.

 {% codeexample %}
 {% codeexampletab Swift %}